Flight Achievement Program

 Regulations and Requirements

-The L.E.S.
-Flight Achievement Program regulations are the heart and soul of the organization and define how each flight task is to be performed.
+The L.E.S.2 Flight Achievement Program regulations are the core of the organization and define how each flight task is to be performed.

-These Flight Achievement Program regulations should be studied so flight tasks are not made more difficult by misunderstanding, or worse, not performed within the regulation guidelines.
+These Flight Achievement Program regulations should be studied so flight tasks are not made more difficult by misunderstanding, or worse, by not performing within the regulation guidelines.

 Should there be any question, please contact the L.E.S.
 Recorder, Ken Cashion.